SwensenSoftware/unquote/README.md

 The incremental evaluator performs reduction steps until a non-reducible expression is reached.
 During a reduction step, an expression will be reduced if all of its subexpressions are already reduced, recursively reducing the sub-expressions otherwise.
 Hence order of evaluation is not strictly adhered to, but shouldn't be a problem in practice since assertion expressions are not expected to depend on order of evaluation side effects.
 Except for sequential expressions, which are evaluated from left to right, and control structures and boolean operator expressions, which follow valid branch paths and short-circuiting rules.
 If a test expression throws an exception, the test will fail and print each reduction step up to the point of the exception, and then print the exception.

-Please see the Wiki page GettingStarted for a simple guide to getting started with Unquote.
+---

-Unquote was inspired by [Groovy Power Asserts](http://dontmindthelanguage.wordpress.com/2009/12/11/groovy-1-7-power-assert/).
+Unquote was originally inspired by [Groovy Power Asserts](http://dontmindthelanguage.wordpress.com/2009/12/11/groovy-1-7-power-assert/).

 ---